 A different way to change your scrolling habits.

-Studio Slow began at a point where I had had enough of my own scrolling habits.
+Studio Slow began at a point where I had enough of my own scrolling habits.
 I was constantly reaching for my phone without thinking.
 Scrolling first thing in the morning.
-Feeling distracted, overwhelmed, and more irritable than I wanted to be.
+Feeling distracted, overwhelmed, and more irritable than I wanted to be which was starting to affect my family.

 At first, it felt uncomfortable.
-But over time, something shifted.
+But over 14 days, something changed.
 The urge to scroll started to fade.
 I stopped reaching for my phone the moment I woke up.
-There was more space in my day — and more presence in my life.
+There was more space in my day, I had more patience for my kids and I felt myself being fully present without distraction.

 As a physiotherapist, I couldn’t ignore what was happening alongside this.
 The tension patterns.
 The mental overload.
 The constant stimulation my body had been sitting in.
 What started as a way to change a habit became a deeper understanding of how closely our digital behaviours are tied to our nervous system.

-Not as a strict set of rules — but as a way to help you become more aware, interrupt the scroll, and create boundaries that actually work in real life.
-This helps you feel more in control of your time, your attention, and how you show up in your day.
+Not as a strict set of rules, but as a way to help you become more aware, interrupt the scroll, and create boundaries that actually work in real life.

-If you’re ready for a more structured shift, you can start with the 14-day reset.
+If you’re ready for a more structured change, you can start with the 14-day reset.

 Or, if you’d prefer something smaller to begin with, there’s a simple 5-minute reset you can return to anytime.